sunjerry019/nanosquared/README.md

 n = NanoScan(devMode = False)
 print(n.getAxis_avg_D4Sigma(axis = n.AXES.X, numsamples = 100))
 ```
-To measure the M² of a beam:
+Example on how to measure the M² of a beam:
 ```python
 from measurement.measure import Measurement from cameras.nanoscan import NanoScan